jongseo-park/DALI_prepare/README.md

         --renamer y
         (or --importer y)
-        (or --dbmaker y)
+        (or --listmaker y)

-You have to select only one function at a time (renamer / importer / dbmaker).
+You have to select only one function at a time (renamer / importer / listmaker).

 If you have many PDB files in multiple folders, then use the ***'pdbspath'*** and ***'renamer2'*** arguments as follows.